 In order for learners to sit an initial assessment, they must be added to an assessment cohort.
 This is a type of class and can be set up within the Class Admin tab by those that have a teacher account with manager permissions.

-Assessment cohorts can be created either manually by clicking ‘create class’ (above), then selecting ‘assessment cohort’, or via a CSV file.
+Assessment cohorts can be created either manually or via a CSV file.

 If you have the required data about a learner in advance of the assessment day, continue with the process below.
-If you need to create an account for a learner instantly, you can use Class Code instead.
+If you need to create an account for a learner instantly, you can use Class Code as your method of onboarding.
+Speak to your Account Manager ahead of time who will be happy to advise further on this approach.

 To onboard learners for initial assessment via CSV file, click ‘download CSV template’, then select ‘CSV Template for Assessments’.
 A CSV template will download to your computer.
 Please fill in the template with a row per learner, listing the information as below.